DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a

 Reviews of Some of the Best Yoga Towels

-The Yogitoes Skidless Premium costs a bit more than many other towels, but the quality of the product is well worth spending the extra money.
+The Yogitoes Skidless Premium costs more than many other towels, but the quality of the product is well worth spending the extra money.
 As an added bonus, this towel is available in more than two dozen colors, including such unusual shades as tie-dye, guava, kiwi, sand, stone, and groovy sway.
 Read our full review of the Yogitoes Skidless.

 Our top-rated hand towel is the Manduka eQua, and its price tag is a steal.
 Manduka is one of the most reputable names in yoga, and the company’s Black Mat Pro happens to be one of the highest-rated yoga mats.
 The eQua’s small size makes it ideal to take along with your compact travel yoga mat when you’re traveling.